 The Mark Levinson No. 5909 aren't suitable for serious wireless gaming as latency is too high when they're used wirelessly.
 That said, their lower latency performance with aptX Adaptive (Low Latency) means they could be suitable for some mobile games.

-The Mark Levinson Nº 5909 are decent for wired gaming.
+The Mark Levinson Nº 5909 are good for wired gaming.
 They're comfortable enough for long gaming sessions and support both analog and USB-C connections.
 That said, you won't be able to use the built-in mic with either of these connection types, which is a major caveat if you're an online gamer who needs to communicate with teammates.
 Their bright sound profile is well-suited to a variety of games, though, with a prominent bass response and detailed mids.
 That said, the bright treble range might be fatiguing to listen to over time, depending on your in-game audio content.

 Over 18 hours of battery life.